-Section 21.
-Promotion from Associate Professor to Professor.
-The process and timelines for review and evaluation for promotion from associate professor to professor are the same as those for promotion to associate professor and tenure, except that bargaining unit faculty members with tenure who are denied promotion from associate professor to professor will remain employed at the associate professor rank.
+Section 22.
 The criteria for promotion from associate professor to professor will be developed as described in Sections 3-5 of this Article.
 Department or unit criteria for promotion to professor must be consistent with the general principles stated in those sections and must require that the candidate have engaged in significant service demonstrating leadership and commitment both within and outside the candidate's department or unit.

-General Provisions Related to the Tenure Review Process
+General Provisions Related to the Tenure, Promotion, and Post-Tenure Review Process

-Section 22.
+Section 23.
 Accelerated Review.
 An accelerated tenure review may occur in particularly meritorious cases as determined by the Provost or designee in consultation with the appropriate dean, department or unit head, and affected bargaining unit faculty member.

-Section 23.
+Section 24.
 Credit for Prior Service.
 When credit for prior service is agreed upon, the terms of hire will state the number of years of credit granted, the earliest date for tenure consideration, and the required date for tenure consideration.
 Scholarship, research, creative activity, and teaching completed by the bargaining unit faculty member during the period of prior service will receive full consideration during the promotion and tenure process if the bargaining unit member elects the earliest date for tenure review.
 Should a bargaining unit member who received credit for prior service at the time of hire choose to delay the review for the full six years of full-time appointment at the University of Oregon, teaching, scholarship, research, and creative activity completed prior to arrival at the university will be of secondary consideration during the promotion and tenure process.
-Should the bargaining unit faculty member choose to use some, but not all of the credit for prior service, the focus of the review of teaching, scholarship, research, and creative activity will adjust appropriately so that, for example, four years of full-time appointment at the University would mean that at most two years of prior service will receive full consideration.
+Should the bargaining unit faculty member choose to use some, but not all of the credit for prior service, the focus of the review of teaching, scholarship, research, and creative activity will adjust appropriately so that, for example, four years of full-time appointment at the University would mean that at most two years of prior service will receive full consideration

-Section 24.
-Multiple or Joint Appointments.
+Section 25.
+Joint Appointments.
 For bargaining unit members holding multiple or joint appointments, a memorandum will be completed at the time of hire or assignment specifying expectations for promotion and tenure review and identifying how the tenure and promotion process will be handled among the units.
 Such memorandum is not valid unless approved in writing by the bargaining unit faculty member and the Provost or designee.

-Section 25.
+Section 26.
 Notice of Meetings.
 A bargaining unit faculty member will receive at least three days' notice of any meeting or hearing which the member is invited or required to attend with a dean or the Provost or designee regarding recommendations or decisions on promotion or tenure.
 The bargaining unit faculty member may have a colleague or Union representative present at the meeting as an observer.

-Section 26.
+Section 27.
 Waiver of Access to Materials.
 Bargaining unit members have the right whether to waive in advance in writing their access to see any or all of the evaluative materials (see Article 8, Personnel Files).
 The choice by the bargaining unit faculty member to waive or not waive access to evaluative materials shall not be considered during the evaluation process.
 Such waivers, however, shall not preclude the use of redacted versions of these documents in a denial review process.
 The redacted versions are intended to protect the identity of the reviewer.
-If redactions are insufficient to do so, the University may prepare a suitable summary.